 Generally, I'm a fan of using bone-in chicken.
 But for quick cooking, boneless is the way to go.
 The key to keeping it moist is not overcooking it.
 Boneless chicken breasts can go from tender and juicy to dry and tough in a matter of minutes.

 - Boneless skinless chicken breasts - you can also substitute boneless chicken thighs

-- Italian salad dressing - the garlic, herbs, vinegar and olive oil are in the dressing so no other ingredients are needed!
+- Italian salad dressing - the garlic, herbs, vinegar, olive oil, salt and pepper are in the dressing so no other ingredients are needed for the marinade!

 How to make it